HBLink-org/dmr_utils/README.rst

 dmr_utils
 _________

+**IMPORTANT UPDATE: This module is now available through pypi and may be installed just like any other globally available python module, i.e. "pip install dmr_utils" or "easy_install dmr_utils".
+It is HIGHLY recommended that users (not developers or those specifically working with me to test code) use that method.**

 Utilities for working with Digital Moble Radio (DMR) in python.
 Includes routines for assembling and disasembling packets and encoding/removing FEC/ECC routines.
 The utilities are intended primarily for processing on the "network" side of DMR, not the air interface -- such as for building network linking tools, and as such, routines mostly remove FEC/ECC rather than apply repairs, which should be done at the air interface first.

 **Files in this repository and what they do**